alicenyberg/blog/README.md

 1. You can clone this repo and open it with vs code.
 2. Clone the project and set up your DB.
-3. Run: php artisan serve, php artisan migrate:fresh --seed to get our DB.
+3. Run: php artisan serve, php artisan migrate to get our DB.
 4. Visit the localhost in your browser.
 5. Sign up, login and start liking comments!